carlomilanesi/measures-rs/docs/Motivation.md

 let mass3 = mass1.convert::<Pound>();
 ```

-The third statement simply invokes the `convert` method.
-The correct formula is inferred by using the type of the destination variable.
+The third statement simply invokes the method `convert`.
+The correct conversion formula is inferred by using the type of the source expression and the type of the destination variable.
 Instead, in the last statement, the destination variable does not have a type annotation, and so the unit conversion must specify the destination unit of measurement.

 ## Non-standard units of measurement

-Some existing libraries, for example the UOM crate, encapsulate each value in an object which represents that value in a standard unit of measurement, typically taken from the SI international standard.
+Some existing libraries, like, for example, the crate UOM, encapsulate each value in an object which represents that value in a standard unit of measurement, typically taken from the SI international standard.
 This raises the problem of how to handle non-standard units, like milligrams or pounds for mass.
 These libraries always use internally a standard unit, and so they can convert, at run-time, any input value from a user-chosen unit to a standard unit, and any output value from a standard unit to a user-chosen unit.